HomeBlog Home

 What is the average commute time in Raleigh, NC?

-Similarly to the rest of North Carolina, the average commute time is about 26 minutes in Raleigh.
-Of course, this depends greatly on the time and area you drive from.
+The average commute time in Raleigh is 23.6 minutes.
+Of course, this depends significantly on the time and area you drive from.

 Is Raleigh a good place for jobs?

 The Wall Street Journal named Raleigh one of America's top three Hottest Job Markets.
-The city is also rated the number one best city for working women, third on the STEM job growth index, and eighth in the biggest boomtown in America in 2023.
+The city is also rated the best for working women and third on the STEM job growth index

 Raleigh Driving and Commute Times - The Bottom Line

-When deciding where to move to in the Triangle, it is essential to take into account how your commute times will vary.
-You don't want to be traveling an hour each way to work five days a week.
-Luckily, Raleigh is improving and widening many of the major highways to decrease commute times and prepare as the city grows.
+When deciding where to move in the Triangle, it is essential to consider how commute times will vary.
+No one wants to travel an hour each way to work five days a week.
+Luckily, Raleigh is improving and widening many major highways to decrease commute times and prepare as the city grows.

 Ryan Fitzgerald